menglong567/MLBaaSPlatfrom/README.md

 (It also provides commercial version starting from 2.x version) <https://www.multichain.com/> and corda

-Current the whole BaaS system is still in developing status and for front-end server you can build on your own based on the api from MultichainClient project and KubernetesClient using whatever frameworks you like
+Current the whole BaaS system is still in developing status and for front-end server you can build on your own based on the api from MultichainClient project and KubernetesClient using whatever frameworks you like or you can use the testing web console I developed from <https://github.com/menglong567/BaasFrontConsole>

 For helm chart please refer to <https://github.com/menglong567/MLBaaSHelmChart>
 ```